elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 _Imagine the following scenario_: if you go to the opera, you leave your coat in the cloakroom in exchange for a ticket.
 From that moment on, you don't have to worry about where your coat is stored.
 You enjoy the performance, knowing that your ticket allows you to get your coat back.
 This ticket carries a unique identifier (a number on the ticket) issued by a trusted third party (the wardrobe attendant) who makes sure that this number is unique and remains assigned to your coat.

-As with the example about the coat, having a persistent identifier for training materials makes them easier to **find** amongst all the other materials in the same repository (i.e., the cloakroom).
-Furthermore, this facilitates a long-lasting material accessibility by working as backup.
+As with the coat example, having a persistent identifier for training materials makes them easier to **find** amongst all the other materials in the same repository (i.e., the cloakroom).
+Furthermore, this facilitates long-lasting material accessibility as backup.
 Additionally, using PIDs for the authors makes it easier to identify and acknowledge the contribution of individuals to developing and maintaining the materials.
 This also makes the materials easier to cite when it comes to **reusing** them.

 **The PIDs must comply with a few rules:**